The Graphic Novel

 I always loved comics growing up, and I loved the often dark world of misfit characters who became my "friends" in their pages.
 In life I have seen real villains and real heroes, and comics were great metaphors for helping me wrap my head around bigger things.

 Dirt: The Graphic Novel is a direct adaptation of the one-man show I wrote several years ago.
-It is 128 pages, full color, perfect bound, and proudly printed in the USA.
-It is drawn by artist Michael McMenemy and colored by Joshua Jensen.
+It is 132 pages, full color, hand-drawn on paper by artist Michael McMenemy, and digitally colored by Joshua Jensen.

 The story is about a kid named Pi lost in the wasteland of suburbia.
 We follow him around town, to school, and around the landscape of his imagination.
 In the process, we meet the people around him and discover their connection to each other.
 It touches on themes of substance abuse, bullying, and choices but is foremost a comedic coming of age tale.